oussama-talaoui/assignment-group-3/README.md

 #### 1) Default of credit card clients Data Set

-- [X] Where did you download the data (e.g., a web URL)?
+- [X] Where did we download the data from?
    + URL where dataset is from: [Dataset](https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset)

 - [X] How was the data collected or generated?
-Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
+Who collected the data, and who or what the data is about?
 This dataset is about credit card clients in Twain, it contains information about default payments, demographic factors, credit data, history of payment, and bill statements from April 2005 to September 2005.

   The original source of the data is : Department of Information Management, Chung Hua University, Taiwan.
 (2) Department of Civil Engineering, Tamkang University, Taiwan.